Bengal Sultanate: Vassal states

 Vassal states were a number of tributary states and protectorates on the periphery of the Bengal Sultanate under the suzerainty of the Sultan of Bengal.
 Direct control was not established over these territories for various reasons.
 Vassal states had Muslim, Hindu and Buddhist rulers.
-The following illustrates the most notable vassal states.

 Arakan

 In the southeast, Arakan was a prominent vassal of the Bengal Sultanate.
 In 1430, the Bengal Sultanate restored the Arakanese throne in Mrauk U after driving out Burmese invaders who came from Bagan.
 The Kingdom of Mrauk U paid tributes to the Sultan of Bengal for a sustained period, with the timeframe ranging between estimates of a century or a few decades.
 Arakanese rulers replicated the Sultan's governing techniques, including adopting the title of Shah and minting coins in Arabic and Bengali inscriptions.
 A close cultural and commercial relationship developed across the Bay of Bengal.
 Eventually, Arakan asserted its independence.
 The Kingdom of Mrauk U became a formidable coastal power.